invitae/uta/README.md

            --name uta-build \
            --volume .:/opt/repos/uta \
            --volume /System/Volumes/Data/locus/data/test-uta-22:/temp \
-           --network=host uta-build:latest
+           --network=host uta:latest

 5. Once in the container you can run this script to create new schema, process input files, update the database, and dump a new artifact.